jaydenleblanc/ETL-challenge/README.md

 ## Objective

-Using a database from the musical festival, Pitchfork, and song data from Spotify, a SQL database was created and queried.
-The final objective was to create a table of the relationship between the two data sources and show the music festival reviews for each related Spotify artist.
+Using a database from the musical festival, Pitchfork, and song data from Spotify, a postreSQL database was created and relationships of shared data were queried.

 ## Methods Used